 Congress vs Parliament

-At a superficial level, it seems hard to find out differences between a congress and a parliament as both are made up of popularly elected representatives of people having got majority votes of the people in their constituency.
-However, there are differences in both how members get elected and what their roles and functions are once they are members of the house.
-The first and foremost difference between the two lies in the meanings of the two words themselves.
-While congress comes from a Latin word meaning to come together, parliament comes from a French word meaning “to talk.”
+At a superficial level, it seems hard to find out differences between a congress and a parliament as both are made up of popularly elected representatives of people who have got majority votes of the people in their constituency.
+However, there are differences between both in how members get elected and what their roles and functions are once they are members of the house.
+The first and foremost difference between the two lies in the meanings of the two terms themselves.
+While congress comes from a Latin word meaning “to come together,” parliament comes from a French word meaning “to talk.”
 The same difference in meaning almost defines differences in the election procedure of congressmen and parliamentarians.

-In the case of a parliament, the majority party elects its Prime Minister who makes his cabinet from his party members who have come into parliament.
+In the case of a parliament, the majority party elects its Prime Minister who makes his cabinet from his party members who have come into the parliament.
 This simply means that party members who are also members of parliament have got to support the government’s policies and programs all the time or else government will fall on the floor of the house.
-In the case of a congress, members have more freedom and not required to toe the party line as they cannot harm the government in the same way as parliamentarians.
+Parliament is bicameral with House of Lord and House of Commons in a parliament.
+A simple majority is enough for a legislation to be passed in a parliament.

-If we compare (or try to compare) the US congress with UK parliament, though it seems that the executive (US President) is more powerful in US than UK (Prime Minister), it is equally true that UK PM has more control over the legislative process than US President.
+If we compare or try to compare the US congress with UK parliament, though it seems that the executive (US President) is more powerful in US than UK (Prime Minister), it is equally true that UK PM has more control over the legislative process than US President.

 What is the difference between Congress and Parliament?

-· Passage of legislation is lengthier in congress than in parliament.
+• Passage of legislation is lengthier in congress than in parliament.

-· Executive is more powerful in congress, though he is more in control as far as legislation process is concerned in parliament.
+• However, executive is more in control as far as legislation process is concerned in parliament.